Americans squeezed by higher rents, tight credit

 This year, lending is expected to drop even more, according to Inside Mortgage Finance.

-A recent Morgan Stanley research report states that the average credit score is 762 for a consumer securing a mortgage backed by government-sponsored enterprises like Fannie Mae.
+A recent Morgan Stanley research report states that the average credit score is 762 for a consumer securing a mortgage backed by government-sponsored enterprises like Fannie Mae FNMA.OB.
 But 65 percent of Americans have scores below 750.

 In other words, a disproportionate number of mortgages are going to people with unusually good credit.
 A perfect score is 850, and anything below 660 is considered subprime.